-The statute and regulations require that a TMDL include a margin of safety to account for any lack of knowledge concerning the relationship between load and wasteload allocations and water quality (CWA $\S$ 303(d)(1)(C), 40 C.F.R. $\S$ 130.7(c)(1)).
+The statute and regulations require that a TMDL include a margin of safety to account for any lack of knowledge concerning the relationship between load and wasteload allocations and water quality (CWA § 303(d)(1)(C), 40 C.F.R. § 130.7(c)(1)).
 EPA guidance explains that the MOS may be implicit, i.e., incorporated into the TMDL through conservative assumptions in the analysis, or explicit, i.e., expressed in the TMDL as loadings set aside for the MOS.
 If the MOS is implicit, the conservative assumptions in the analysis that account for the MOS must be described.
 If the MOS is explicit, the loading set aside for the MOS must be identified.

-The Threecornered Pond TMDL includes an implicit margin of safety (MOS) through the relatively conservative selection of the numeric water quality target of 15 ppb as well as the selection of relatively conservative phosphorus export loading coefficients for cultural pollution sources.
-Based on both the Threecornered Pond historical records and ME DEP's analysis of a state-wide limnological database for colored or >26 SPU lakes, ME DEP believes that a target of 15 ug/l is a fairly conservative goal because "nuisance algae blooms (plankton growth of algae which causes Secchi disk transparency to be less than 2 meters) are more likely to occur at 17 ppb or above.
-The difference between the in-lake target of 15 ppb and 16 ppb represents a 6% implicit margin of safety for Threecornered Pond (page 32 TMDL report).

-ME DEP also mentions an additional un-quantified margin of safety for attainment of state water quality goals is provided by the inherently conservative methods used to estimate future growth (page 30 TMDL report).
+The Annabessacook Lake TMDL includes an implicit margin of safety (MOS) through the relatively conservative selection of the numeric water quality target of 15 ppb as well as the selection of relatively conservative phosphorus export loading coefficients for cultural pollution sources (Table 3) (see page 35 TMDL report).
+Based on both historical records and ME DEP's analysis of a state-wide limnological database for non-colored or <26 SPU lakes, ME DEP believes that a target of 15 ug/l is a fairly conservative goal because "nuisance algae blooms (plankton growth of algae which causes Secchi disk transparency to be less than 2 meters) are more likely to occur at 18 ppb or above.
+The difference between the in-lake target of 15 ppb and 17 ppb represents a 12% implicit margin of safety for Annabessacook Lake.
+ME DEP also mentions an additional unquantified margin of safety for attainment of state water quality goals is provided by the inherently conservative methods used to estimate future growth (page 33 TMDL report).

-Assessment: EPA New England concludes that adequate MOS (roughly 6%) is provided for the following reasons: (1) EPA believes a sufficient implicit MOS is provided in the selection of an in-lake TP concentration of 15 ppb based on a state-wide data base for naturally colored lakes, and (2) the adequacy of this MOS is supported by in-lake data.
+Assessment: EPA New England concludes that adequate MOS (roughly 12%) is provided for the following reasons: (1) EPA believes a significant implicit MOS is provided in the selection of an in-lake TP concentration of 15 ppb based on a state-wide data base for naturally colored lakes, and (2) the adequacy of this MOS is supported by in-lake data.